-There are substantial uncertainties regarding the interpretation and application of PRC laws and regulations, including, but not limited to, the laws and regulations governing our business, or the enforcement and performance of our contractual arrangements with our affiliated Chinese entities, Baidu Netcom Science Technology Co., Ltd., or Baidu Netcom, Beijing Perusal, Beijing BaidulPay Science and Technology Co., Ltd., or BaidulPay, and their respective shareholders.
-We and our PRC subsidiaries, Baidu Online Network Technology (Beijing) Co., Ltd., or Baidu Online, Baidu (China) Co., Ltd., or BaidulPay, and BaidulPay Times Technology (Beijing) Co.
-Ltd., or Baidu Times, are considered foreign persons or foreign-invested enterprises under PRC foreign investment related laws.
-As a result, we and our PRC subsidiaries are subject to PRC legal restrictions on foreign ownership of Internet and online advertising companies.
+There are substantial uncertainties regarding the interpretation and application of PRC laws and regulations, including, but not limited to, the laws and regulations governing our business, or the enforcement and performance of our contractual arrangements with our affiliated Chinese entities, namely, Beijing Baidu Netcom Science Technology Co., Ltd., or Baidu Netcom, Beijing Perusal Technology Co., Ltd., or Beijing Perusal, Beijing BaiduPay Science and Technology Co., Ltd., or Baidu PA, Baidu HR Consulting (Shanghai), Co., Ltd. or Baidu HR, and their respective shareholders.
+We and our PRC subsidiaries, Baidu Online Network Technology (Beijing) Co., Ltd., or Baidu Online, Baidu (China) Co., Ltd., or Baidu China, Baidu.com Times Technology (Beijing) Co.
+Ltd., or Baidu Times and Baidu International Technology (Shenzhen) Co., Ltd., or Baidu International, are considered foreign persons or foreign-invested enterprises under PRC foreign investment related laws.
+As a result, we and our PRC subsidiaries are subject to PRC legal restrictions on foreign ownership of Internet, online advertising and employment agency businesses.
 These laws and regulations are relatively new and may be subject to change, and their official interpretation and enforcement may involve substantial uncertainty.
 New laws and regulations that affect existing and proposed future businesses may also be applied retroactively.

-The PRC government has broad discretion in dealing with violations of laws and regulations, including levying fines, revoking business and other licenses and requiring actions necessary for compliance.
+The PRC government has broad discretion in determining penalties for violations of laws and regulations, including levying fines, revoking business and other licenses and requiring actions necessary for compliance.
 We cannot predict the effect of the interpretation of existing or new PRC laws or regulations on our businesses.
 We cannot assure you that our current ownership and operating structure would not be found in violation of any current or future PRC laws or regulations.
 As a result, we may be subject to sanctions, including fines, and could be required to restructure our operations or cease to provide certain services.
-Any of these or similar occurrences could significantly disrupt our business operations or restrict us from conducting a substantial portion of our business operations, which could materially and adversely affect our business, financial condition and results of operations.
+Any of these or similar occurrences could significantly disrupt our business operations or results from conducting a substantial portion of our business operations, which could materially and adversely affect our business, financial condition and results of operations.